 A curious statistic: women are three to nine times more apt than men to be hit with a broad range of autoimmune diseases: systemic lupus erythematosus, celiac disease, Graves disease, multiple sclerosis (MS), and rheumatoid arthritis.

 In addition to suffering from these conditions more often than men, women also get them at earlier ages than men.

 Why is this?
 One theory explains the difference in the occurrence of these diseases between men and women as a direct result of testosterone.

 Men have far more testosterone circulating in their blood than women; as much as eight times more.

-Tests on mice have concluded that testosterone provides protection from MS. The focus of the trial was on mast cells.
+Tests on mice have concluded that testosterone protects from MS. The focus of the trial was on mast cells.